 Melt more chocolate and add beige oil-based food coloring to get the desired color.
 Dip the donuts into the chocolate, then place on a wire rack to set.
-Carefully stick the chocolate hair into the donut using leftover melted chocolate.
+Carefully stick the chocolate hair into the donuts using leftover melted chocolate.

 Pipe black royal icing around the eyes for the mask, and add thin black lines for the sleeve, collar, and mouth details.
 Complete the eyes with blue and black royal icing.

-Then, place a mini chocolate chip cookie in the center of the donut.
+Then, place a mini chocolate chip cookie in the center of the donuts.
 If the mini cookies are homemade, take a bite out of each or use a cookie cutter as soon as they come out of the oven.